 Because Aaron knows that people have many questions and concerns when they are arrested for DUI, he has provided answers to common questions about DUI in South Carolina.

-What Should I look For in a DUI Lawyer?
+What to look for in a DUI Lawyer?

 The first requirement of your criminal defense attorney is to zealously defend you in court.
 “Zealous representation” means that your defense attorney is fully engaged in representing you.
 They must have active involvement in every process related to your defense, both before and during the trial.
 Your attorney must respond to any inquires made of them, and they must promptly attend any criminal proceedings and represent you there.